alexjlockwood/AndroidDesignPatterns/_drafts/2016-04-01-design-lib-sample-app.md

  * top of the {@link MainActivity}'s card view or FAB.
 It also is used to
  * adjust the layout so that the UI is displayed properly.
  */
-class CustomBehavior extends CoordinatorLayout.Behavior<NestedScrollView> {
+class CustomBehavior extends CoordinatorLayout.Behavior<View> {

   public CustomBehavior(Context context, AttributeSet attrs) {
     super(context, attrs);